Latent Causal Socioeconomic Health Index

 \subsubsection{Nations' latent health, $H$}

-Table \ref{tab:coefB} left panel shows the highest and lowest ranked $H_i$ from our LACSH model using MML as treatment variable, corresponding to Norway ($i =$ 84) and Mali ($i =$ 73).
+Table \ref{tab:coefB} left panel shows the highest and lowest ranked $H_i$ from our LACSH model using MML as treatment, corresponding to Norway ($i =$ 84) and Mali ($i =$ 73).
 Based on the 90\% credible intervals, Figure \ref{fig:HrankB1} suggests that there are no stark differences from country to country.
 Nevertheless, we can consider potential groupings by examining the posterior probability of a positive difference in health between countries.
 For the top-ranked countries, the posterior probability for Norway to be in better health than Sweden is negligible at 0.53, for Sweden to be better than Finland is 0.51, whereas for Finland to be better health than Japan is 0.57, suggesting the four countries may be grouped together.
 Similar calculations of posterior probabilities can also be easily obtained for other countries.

-Some of the posterior summaries for our LACSH model using GGHE as treatment variable are tabulated in the right panel of Table \ref{tab:coefB}.
+Some of the posterior summaries for our LACSH model using GGHE as treatment are tabulated in the right panel of Table \ref{tab:coefB}.
 Norway ($i =$ 84) is again ranked at the top, similar to using MML as treatment, followed by Sweden ($i =$ 104), Japan ($i =$ 57) and Australia ($i =$ 5).
-However, similar calculations of posterior probability of difference as above again suggests these countries may be grouped together.
-Mali and Mozambique remain in the bottom five of our ranking for results from both of the treatment variables.
+However, similar calculations of posterior probability of difference as above again suggest these countries may be grouped together.
+Mali and Mozambique remain in the bottom five of our ranking for results from both treatment variables.